wintercms/docs/backend-forms.md

         male: Male
 ```

-Balloon selectors support the same methods for defining the options as the [dropdown field type](#field-dropdown).
+See [Specifying options](#specifying-options) for the different methods to specify the options.

 <a name="field-checkbox"></a>
 ### Checkbox